-Total Quality Control is a set of organised Kaizen activities in which everyone in the company—managers and employees are alike—participates in a seamless integration effort to improve performance at all levels.
+Total Quality Control is a set of organised Kaizen activities in which everyone in the company—managers and employees are alike – participates in a seamless integration effort to improve performance at all levels.
 Quality, cost, scheduling, workforce, product innovation, and new product development are just a few of the cross-functional goals that have been enhanced.
-These practises are thought to enhance consumer satisfaction in the long run.
+Consumer satisfaction is believed to be improved as a result of these practices in the long term.

 The way businesses are run influences not just the quality of their products and services, but also their long-term success.
 Firms require a Total Quality Management organizational structure in order to enhance the quality of their work.

 The top – notch quality gurus of our time — Deming, Crosby, Juran, and Feigenbaum, to mention a few – developed quality improvement techniques that are used to make these changes.